ignaciosolergarcia/securepihole/README.md

 > sudo reboot

 ### Step 3 (install Pi-Hole)
+Before installing the main package let's install lighthttp so we can serve the *Pi-Hole* web using it (otherwise the web will be served by the *Pi-Hole* service itself but it does not allow us to use SSL certificates.
+>sudo apt install lighttpd
+>sudo apt install php-cgi php-common php
+>sudo systemctl restart lighttpd

-Let's install the main package, *Pi-Hole*
+Now, let's install the main package, *Pi-Hole*
 >curl -sSL https://install.pi-hole.net | bash

 Select the following wizard options:
 * Continue on the static IP (ensure you have a static IP, I do it with a DHCP reservation but it is up to you).
 * Upstream DNS: select Custom
-* Enter the following IP address (we will change all this afterwards): 194.242.2.2
+* Enter the following IP address (we will change all this afterwards): 194.242.2.2 (it is the *Mullvad* server address)
 * Enable query loging to allow for better statistics recording everything (this is all optional, you can use your criteria here).

 You should have now the pihole server installed.
 Configure the password for your webserver doing the following: